The Calendar of YeHoVaH

 Aviv was not the name of the month but the condition of the barley.
 If it is in a certain state of maturity and close to being harvested, it is said to be “aviv.”

 Now we know everything we need to determine how to start the years today, following the Torah’s instructions.
-In summary, if
+In summary: if the barley is aviv, the day the first fraction of the moon appears, then the beginning of a new year is declared.

 6 Responses